Internet Privacy and Security Policy

 In contrast, if you access the Internet through an ISP that assigns you a static or fixed IP address (for example, DSL or cable modem service), your IP address will always be the same, and will identify your computer.

-SED handles information about visitors to the SED Website in the following manner:
+The NYSED handles information about visitors to the NYSED Website in the following manner:

 Although the SED does not use persistent cookies or clear GIFs ("Web bugs") on this Website, many sites do use this technology.
 Here is some helpful information.